 - Salt - as required

-- Mint/ corainder leaves - few (optional for garnishing)
+- Mint/ coriander leaves - few optional for garnishing

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

-- Wash the tomaoes well in running water.
-Boil the tomatoes in a saucepan fir 5 minutes with water till it immersed level.
+- Wash the tomatoes well in running water.
+Boil the tomatoes in a saucepan for 5 minutes with water till it immersed level.
 Switch off the flame and let it cool down.
 Once it's cooled down, peel the skin off from the tomatoes and set aside.

-- Now heat the sauce oan with ghee /oil and add tomato paste along with turmeric powder and required salt.
-Let it boil for 5 minutes in medium low flame.
+- Now heat the saucepan with ghee /oil and add tomato paste along with turmeric powder and required salt (if using).
+Let it boil for 5 minutes on medium-low flame.